-Leading today’s Hong Kong real estate news, billionaire Cai Kui, co-founder of Longfor Properties and owner of Hong Kong-based Junson Capital, is now believed to be the buyer of a luxury house in the exclusive Mount Nicholson area near Victoria Peak, that became the city’s second-priciest home on a per square foot basis when it changed hands in March.
+Leading today’s Hong Kong real estate news, billionaire Cai Kui, co-founder of Longfor Properties and owner of Hong Kong-based Junson Capital, is now believed to be the buyer of a luxury house in the exclusive Mount Nicholson area in the Peak area, that became the city’s second-priciest home on a per square foot basis when it changed hands in March.
 Also in the headlines, construction of micro-flats has skyrocketed in just the last few years as residents struggle to afford reasonably-sized dwellings, and the chairman of local giant New World Development is launching sales of homes in his new London project later this week.
 All these stories and more await you, if you just keep reading.

 Cai Kui, co-founder of Longfor Properties and the ex-husband of Wu Yajun, is said to be the buyer behind the March transaction of Asia’s second-most expensive house in terms of price per square foot.
 Cai paid HK$1.39 billion, or HK$151,785 ($19,400) per square foot for the house in the project Mount Nicholson on the peak.

 Data from the Land Registry shows the property’s registered owner is Cai Kui, the same name as the co-founder of Longfor Properties.
 Cai divorced Wu Yajun six years ago.
 Read more>>

 Hong Kong home hunters are feeling the squeeze, with more than eight times as many micro-flats built in the city in 2017 as there were five years ago, according to new data.

 Last year, 691 private flats of less than 20 square metres, or about 206 square feet, were completed.
 And those so-called shoebox homes accounted for about 4 percent of the 17,791 private residential units completed in the year, according to figures released to legislators on Monday.
 In 2016, only 206 such flats were completed, or 1.4 percent of the year’s total.
 Read more>>